 Chaplain: Matt Arena

-Big SIR Paul suggested that Neil Schmidt should be rewarded for his many years of service to Branch 116 by being made a Honorary Life Member.
+Big SIR Paul suggested that Neil Schmidt should be rewarded for his many years of service to Branch 116 by being made an Honorary Life Member.
 The entire BEC was is strong agreement.
 John Story made a motion that we make Neil an Honorary Life Member and Phil Goff seconded the motion.
 There was unanimous approval.

 The membership will vote on the 2018 Officer Nominations at today’s meeting.